 (B) completed RC Form 226-3 (Application for Registration of Industrial Radiation Machines);

+(C) RSO qualifications per subsection (e)(3) of this section.

-(C) completed BRC Form 252-3 (Notice of Intent to Work in Texas Under Reciprocity);
+(D) completed RC Form 252-3 (Notice of Intent to Work in Texas Under Reciprocity);

-(D) completed qualification forms (BRC Forms 255-E, 255-T and/or 255-OS) for each radiographer who will be working in Texas if the reciprocity request is for industrial radiography;
+(E) completed qualification forms (RC Forms 255-E, 255-T or 255-OS) for each radiographer who will be working in Texas if the reciprocity request is for industrial radiography;

-(E) name and Texas licensing board number of the practitioner if the radiation machines are used on humans;

 (F) copy of the applicant's current certificate of registration or equivalent document;

-(G) copy of the applicant's current operating and safety procedures pertinent to the proposed use;
+(G) copy of the applicant's current operating and safety procedures pertinent to the proposed use; and

-(H) fee as specified in §289.204(d) of this title.; and
+(H) the fee as specified in §289.204(d) of this title.

-(I) qualifications of personnel who will be operating the machines for human use.

 (2) Upon a determination that the request for reciprocity meets the requirements of the agency, the agency may issue a notice granting reciprocal recognition authorizing the proposed use.

-(3) Once reciprocity is granted, the out-of-state registrant shall file a BRC Form 252-3 with the agency prior to each entry into the state.
-This form shall be filed at least 3 working days before the radiation machine is to be used in the state.
-If, for a specific case, the 3-day period would impose an undue hardship, the out-of-state registrant may, at the determination of the agency, obtain permission to proceed sooner.
+(3) Once reciprocity is granted, the out-of-state registrant shall file a RC Form 252-3 with the agency before each entry into the state.
+This form shall be filed at least three working days before the radiation machine is to be used in the state.
+If, for a specific case, the three-day period would impose an undue hardship, the out-of-state registrant may, at the determination of the agency, obtain permission to proceed sooner.

 (4) When radiation machines are used as authorized under reciprocity, the out-of-state registrant shall have the following in its possession at all times for inspection by the agency:

-(A) completed BRC Form 252-3;
+(A) completed RC Form 252-3;

 (B) copy of the notice from the agency granting reciprocity;